 The first one (at the beach), with one section enlarged, could generate possible sentences like these: "They’re riding horses" (or walking, or building with sand.)
 "The boy with _____ is walking."
 "The girl is wearing shorts," etc.

 When to teach this lesson (based on recently taught lessons):

 Students should be familiar with pronouns & present tense ‘to be’, including contracted forms.
 They also need basic classroom vocabulary and commands including listen, talk, read, write, open, close, pick up, stand up, sit down.
 Students should be from cultures that allow group competitions.

 Anticipated problems & solutions:

 (If picture dictionaries are unavailable, pre-teach the verbs & other necessary vocabulary in the picture used for the competition.
 Try to choose a picture with mainly the classroom verbs students already know and/or the vocabulary taught for the reading.)

 Problem 2: There isn’t really time in this lesson to teach the spelling rules for forming the present continuous tense, but it would reinforce students’ learning to think of and write sentences using the tense.

-take 3

-2. half a class set of stories with related pictures.
-(Our class used Side by Side 1, pg.
-22-23, but any similar story with pictures would work.)